cheerans/Microservices-Architecture/README.md

 # Zipkin Server
 Zipkin Server listens on localhost and can log events.
 Any event that involves a restfull microservice invocation, or Zull proxy ivoke is logged by Zipkin server.
 Zipkin server also maintains the context of a call.
 This actually means the following

 Let us discuss a scenario where several microservices are present.
-They run on three servers name as below
+They run on three servers named as below

-* Server1
+* Server1 hosts MS1
-* Server2
+* Server2 hosts MS2
-* Server3
+* Server3 hosts MS3

 `Server1:MS1` -> `Server2:MS2` -> `Server3:MS3`